Richard Levins

-Richard "Dick" Levins (June 1, 1930 – January 19, 2016) was an ex-tropical farmer turned ecologist, a population geneticist, biomathematician, mathematical ecologist, and philosopher of science who researched diversity in human populations.
-Until his death, Levins was a university professor at the Harvard T.H.
+Richard Levins (June 1, 1930 – January 19, 2016) was a Marxist biologist, population geneticist, biomathematician, mathematical ecologist, and philosopher of science who researched diversity in human populations.
+Until his death, he was a university professor at the Harvard T.H.
 Chan School of Public Health and a long-time political activist.
 He was best known for his work on evolution and complexity in changing environments and on metapopulations.

-Levins also had written on philosophical issues in biology and modelling.
-One of his influential articles is "The Strategy of Model Building in Population Biology".
-He has influenced a number of contemporary philosophers of biology.
-Levins often boasted publicly that he was a 'fourth generation Marxist' and often had said that the methodology in his Evolution in Changing Environments was based upon the introduction to Marx's Grundrisse, the author's notes (not published until 1939) for Das Kapital.
-With the evolutionary geneticist Richard Lewontin, Levins had written a number of articles on methodology, philosophy, and social implications of biology.
-Many of these are collected in The Dialectical Biologist.
-In 2007, the duo published a second thematic collection of essays titled Biology Under the Influence: Dialectical Essays on Ecology, Agriculture, and Health.
+In addition to his scientific work, Levins wrote extensively on philosophical issues in biology and modelling.
+One of his most cited articles is "The Strategy of Model Building in Population Biology" (1966).
+He influenced a number of philosophers of science through his writings.

-Also with Lewontin, Levins had co-authored a number of satirical articles criticizing sociobiology, systems modeling in ecology, and other topics under the pseudonym Isadore Nabi.
-Levins and Lewontin managed to place a ridiculous biography of Nabi and his achievements in American Men of Science, thereby showing how little editorial care and fact-checking work went on in that respected reference work.
+Levins often boasted that he was a "fourth generation Marxist" and said that his methodology in Evolution in Changing Environments was based on Marx's Grundrisse, the notes (not published till 1939) for Das Kapital.
+With evolutionary geneticist Richard Lewontin, Levins authored numerous articles on the social implications of biology, many of which were collected in The Dialectical Biologist (1985).
+In 2007, the duo published a second anthology titled Biology Under the Influence: Dialectical Essays on Ecology, Agriculture, and Health.
+Levins and Lewontin also co-wrote satirical articles criticizing sociobiology, systems modeling in ecology, and other topics under the pseudonym Isadore Nabi.